Lovebird Breeding Guide

 Combination Mutations

-The real magic in lovebird breeding comes from combining multiple mutations.
+The real magic in lovebird mutations breeding comes from combining multiple mutations.
 Some stunning examples include:

 • Violet Aqua — blue body with intense violet sheen